New law puts Wyoming at forefront of abortion pill bans

 That’s changing.
 With a state Legislature more dominated by Republicans than at any point in a century, leaders are able to delve into culture-war issues with hardly any opposition.

 Last year, Gordon signed an abortion ban that took effect a month after the Supreme Court overturned Roe.
-Within hours, Teton County District Judge Melissa Owens suspended the ban, ruling that a lawsuit’s claim it would harm pregnant women and their doctors could have merit.
+Within hours, Teton County District Judge Melissa Owens suspended it, ruling that a lawsuit’s claim it would harm pregnant women and their doctors could have merit.

 The two nonprofits and four women, including two obstetricians, who sued also argued that the ban violated a 2012 state constitutional amendment guaranteeing the right to make one’s own healthcare decisions.

-Attorneys for the state said that wasn’t the intent — the amendment passed in response to the Affordable Care Act seeking to expand healthcare coverage nationwide.
+Attorneys for the state said that wasn’t the intent of the amendment, which passed in response to the Affordable Care Act seeking to expand healthcare coverage nationwide.

-This year, Wyoming lawmakers did an end-run around the lawsuit with a new, blanket abortion ban that specifies abortion is not healthcare and therefore not protected by the state constitution.
+This year, Wyoming lawmakers did an end-run around the lawsuit with a new, blanket abortion ban declaring that abortion is not healthcare and therefore is not protected by the state constitution.

 WHAT ARE LAWMAKERS IN OTHER STATES DOING?